 Additionally, the Court takes into consideration further factors including, but not limited to:-

 - Views expressed by the child, weighed by the Court based on factors such as age and

 - The child’s relationship with each parent and with other relatives such as grandparents and other extended family members;

 - The likely effect of any change in circumstances of the child, including separation from either of their parents, other children, or any other person with whom the child has been living.

-- The practical difficulty and expense of the child spending time and communicating with a parent and whether that difficulty or expense will substantially affect the child’s right to maintain personal relations and direct contact with both parents on a regular basis.
+- The practical difficulty and expense of the child spending time and communicating with a parent and whether that difficulty or expense will substantially affect the child’s right to maintain personal relations and direct contact with both parents regularly.

 - The capacity of the parents to provide for the needs of the child including emotional and intellectual needs.

-- The maturity, sex/gender, lifestyle and background of the child and of each parent.
+- The maturity, sex/gender, lifestyle and background of the child and each parent.

-- The attitude to the child’s and the responsibilities of parenthood demonstrated by each parent.
+- The attitude to the child and the responsibilities of parenthood demonstrated by each parent.

 - Any family violence involving the child and any member of their family including Family Violence Orders if there is one in existence.